Mobile Food Units

-Mobile food units which are already permitted in another county, meet the criteria in RCW 43.20.148, and wish to become permitted in Snohomish County must submit the following items to the Snohomish Health District.
+Mobile food units which are already permitted in another county, meet the criteria in RCW 43.20.148, and wish to become permitted in Snohomish County must submit the following items to the Snohomish County Health Department.
 Incomplete applications will not be accepted.

-- Provide a completed Snohomish Health District annual permit application
+- Provide a completed Snohomish County Health Department annual permit application.

 - Provide a copy of the most recent routine food safety inspection report for the mobile food unit performed by the primary county.
 The most recent routine inspection must have zero cited violations.

-- Upon approval, submit payment for annual permit fees with the Snohomish Health District
+- Upon approval, submit payment for annual permit fees with the Snohomish County Health Department.

 You must work with your primary county to ensure that all required documentation is included.
-If these requirements cannot be met, you must apply as a new mobile food unit for review by the Snohomish Health District.
+If these requirements cannot be met, you must apply as a new mobile food unit for review by the Snohomish County Health Department.